Highway Heroes and Road Safety

 “It means a lot - I’m very excited,” he says.
 “It’s not an easy one.”

 As the 2017 winner, Mtembu takes home cash and other prizes to the value of R75 000.
 The runner-up, Philani Khwela of BR Khoza Carriers, won cash and prizes worth R40 000 and the second runner-up, Pregasen Govender of Sunshine Bakery, won cash and prizes worth R20 000.

-We decided to approach Hollard to gain further insights about this initiative and how it is making our roads safer!
+We decided to approach Hollard to gain further insights into this initiative and how it is making our roads safer!

 How did it all start and what was the vision in creating this Initiative?

 A decade ago in 2008, we decided that traditional underwriting was not enough to improve our risk pool and produce the results we wanted.
 We sourced some of the best driver trainers in the country and encouraged our clients who had claim frequency problems to have their driver assessed and trained.

 This proved very successful and Regent then decided to offer the driver assessments and training for free to our clients.
 The driver trainers would report back saying that there were some incredible drivers out there making a big difference to the industry and the economy.
 The Highway Heroes idea was born from there.
 It was to become both a campaign and a competition.

 The campaign is where Regent highlighted the many challenges drivers face on a day-to-day basis and how important they are to the South African economy.
 The campaign aims to be a credible mouthpiece for drivers and to change the public perception, that truck drivers are mainly responsible for the carnage on our roads.

 The competition side is for all Regent insured’s who wish to enter their drivers.
 They are measured using telematics over a period of time using strict criteria.
 We’ve had 3 very successful years and our current champion is Phillip Mtembu of Elite Dynamics in Sasolburg